Thank you for registering - GPS World

 Thank you for registering

-Thank you for registering for the upcoming webinar, “Measuring PNT Performance in Challenged Environments” sponsored by Orolia.
+Thank you for registering for the upcoming webinar, “How Inertial+GNSS technology enhances autonomous navigation with Autoware and RT Maps eco-systems” sponsored by SBG Systems.

 A link to the live event will be sent to you two hours before the event.
 Your personalized event URL will be automatically generated by the ON24 system.
 To ensure receipt of the email, please whitelist this email address by adding it to your contacts: do_not_reply@on24event.com.

 This presentation will begin at 1 p.m.
-ET / 10 a.m.
-PT on Thursday, November 4.
+EDT / 10 a.m.
+PDT on Thursday, October 28.
 A recording will also be sent to you the following day so you can watch it on-demand.

 Audience members may arrive 15 minutes prior to live time.
 If you have any questions, please contact event producer Mackenzie Shoemaker at mshoemaker@northcoastmedia.net.